mageni/mageni/README.md

 Documentation for Mageni can be found on the <a href="https://www.mageni.net/docs">Mageni website</a>

 ## Contributing
-We love working on Mageni and give it to you without expecting anything in return.
-We find great joy in providing you with the best foundation for your vulnerability management program as we possibly can.

 You can contribute with:

 - Bug reports